FrBosquet/100-days-of-code/r1-log.md

 ### R1D18
 I connected my app to my apollo server and now all the rendered data is coming from there, no more mock data.
 Also i make the navigation items depends of the entry content (the where mocked too) and make some cosmetic changes. https://github.com/FrBosquet/franpress/commit/098885d4b428df2b714d3051b60a4d39970fe428

+### FREE DAY - 13 OCT 18
+I go for a walk in the guadarrama mountains and spent the day with friends

+### R1D19